drloring/katacoda-scenarios/java-ms/java-4/step2.md

         </configuration>
       </plugin>

 Once that's done, you can verify the plugin is working by running `mvn compile jib:dockerBuild`{{execute}}.
 With this configuration, and the command line, we're using Jib to build the OCI-compliant image and installing in the local docker engine.
-If you didn't have docker available, you could just run `mvn compile jib:build`{{execute}} and bypass the docker engine altogether.
-For this example, however, we want it installed in our docker engine.
+If you didn't have docker available, you could just run `mvn compile jib:build` and bypass the docker engine altogether, however that requires login credentials to the public docker registry.
+For this example, we want it installed in our local docker engine.

 Run `docker images | grep java`{{execute}} and notice the difference in image sizes.
 Jib uses jdk 8 by default, but is overridable in the `skaffold.yaml` file.
 Running `docker history java-ws`{{execute}} shows the pedigree of the image with the jib builder.